 Some Qs and As that crop up every year.

 The event is aimed at anyone interested in cycling around Lough Neagh.
 People new to cycling, colleagues from work, members of cycle clubs, young and old, friends and families, all sizes and shapes.
 It’s just a big bike ride for people who like big bike rides.
+NB Parents/Guardians of participants between 12-18 must contact us in advance and provide written permission - they must be accompanied by a nominated adult at all times during the event.

 The terms “Sportive” (France) or “Gran Fondo” (Italy) only really started filtering into common bike parlance about 10 years ago.
 Previously, events like Lap the Lough we’re known locally as “tours”, meaning it was about the challenge, the journey, the conversations, meeting and riding with new people from all over the country and never about the time it took.